Description of Classes

 is offered to students in kindergarten and up.
 This class will focus on the wide range of styles such as breaking, locking, popping, funk, and whacking.
 What separates hip hop from other styles of dance is its improvisational nature which will be used to bring self expression and warm sense of community among the students and teachers

 is the class for the student who wants to be a “triple threat”.
 Dancing, acting, lip syncing, and singing will combine to catapult the student into Broadway culture.
 This class will assist the dancer while expressing themselves through the voice, body, and expression and promises to be one of the liveliest classes the studio offers.
 Starting with 2nd grade, there are two levels being offered.
 Students will be placed by the studio as to what level.
-Students in the advanced level must also be enrolled in a ballet, jazz or, stretch/turns/jumps class.
+Students must also be enrolled in a ballet, hip hop, jazz or, stretch/turns/jumps class.